 How Big Data Will Transform in 2020

-Before taking a look at just how “big data” will transform in 2020, it is important to clarify what big data really is—for most entities.
-While there are a number of definitions online for big data, Lexico says it best as, “Extremely large data sets that may be analysed computationally to reveal patterns, trends, and associations, especially relating to human behaviour and interactions.”
+Before taking a look at just how “big data” will transform in 2020, it is important to clarify what it really is—for most entities.
+While there are a number of definitions online for big data, Lexico says it best as, “Extremely large data sets that may be analyzed computationally to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”
 Now, if you happened to click the link to big data, you may have noticed the items you recently added to a wish list or shopping cart are blinking across your Internet page so as to influence your purchasing decisions.
 This is one perfect example of the merchant benefits of big data.

 Big Data Certainties

 Few industries are going without big data, as this technology continues to shape the way companies do business.
 With every Internet search alone, even amidst data privacy and protection controversies, invaluable data continues to be collected using various analytic frameworks.
 Most merchants share a common goal in gathering consumer behavioral data to the benefit of their bottom line.
 While one can only speculate about how big data will transform in 2020, there are a number of certainties we can count on: